 MetaVR Virtual Reality Scene Generator (VRSG) has been integrated into the U.S. Air Force T-1A Jayhawk twin-engine jet trainer aircraft as part of an embedded training device to provide a simulated mixed reality Electro-Optical/Infra-Red (EO/IR) training capability to the aircraft.
 In 2019, the U.S. Air Force's Combat Systems Officer training station at Naval Air Station (NAS) Pensacola, FL, purchased and installed 49 MetaVR VRSG licenses on 21 T-1A Jayhawk training aircraft at the base.
-Subsequently, 12 additional VRSG licenses were purchased later this year for the CSO training program at Tinker Air Force Base, OK.
+Subsequently, 12 additional VRSG licenses were purchased later for the CSO training program at Tinker Air Force Base, OK.

 VRSG forms part of the T-1A Combat System Officers Training System (CSOTS) embedded training device for the aircraft, which is used to train students in the operation of EO/IR sensors.
-VRSG generates the visuals for the system, resulting in a mixed reality training experience for trainees that combines simulated and live environments.
+VRSG generates the visuals for the system, resulting in a mixed-reality training experience for trainees that combines simulated and live environments.

 In-flight EO/IR training is carried out using a generic simulated sensor model similar to the MX-20.
 A total of 15 flight paths between North Carolina and Louisiana can be flown during training exercises, with correlated views rendered on MetaVR’s SE CONUS ++ terrain.
 The system is integrated with a third party computer-generated/semi-automated forces application so that students ‘see’ targets inserted into the simulated view.
 These targets – buildings, ground vehicles or other aircraft – are models from MetaVR’s model libraries.